marshallm94/Introduction_Statistical_Learning/README.md

 [Chapter 5](chapter_5/chapter_5.pdf)

 [Chapter 6](chapter_6/chapter_6.pdf)
-* For whatever reason, the plots from question 5D and 8 are being swapped when displayed on GitHub.
-However, downloading the file should show them in a coherent manner.
+* For whatever reason, the amount of latex/mathjax in the file is causing the ordering of some of the code and mathjax to be switched around.
+Downloading the file should show the report in a coherent manner.

 [Chapter 7](chapter_7/chapter_7.pdf)